 Pariah paced the floor, wringing his hands nervously.
 Around him, power rings flared and dimmed slightly, and meta-human abilities flickered in and out of existence.
 He, unknowingly, carried an equalization plague that had been implanted in his DNA by the Controllers earlier without any memory of the encounter remaining.
 Even technical powers seemed diminished by his close contact, though this condition was not yet noticed.

 The New Titans raced into the streets of Gateway City, where raiders from Thanagar and Khundish soldiers were battling army troops.

 Nightwing shouted orders: “Kole, keep them away from the civilians with crystal barriers.
 Robin, help her group them together so we can take them down!
 Cyborg, sonics to that small cluster now!
 Donna, don’t waste time with the lasso — just disarm and subdue them!
 Changeling, fly over and see if reinforcements are close!”

 The young hero led easily and never showed strain; however, much was going on in his troubled heart.
 Can’t believe we had to call in the West Coasters like Bat-Girl, Mal Duncan, and Lilith Clay — still, they must be doing their part in the Northwest.

 A Thanagarian swooped down with a plasma gun and was handily knocked senseless by the agile ex-Boy Wonder.
-He saw Donna Troy lift a mobile alien tank over her head and launch it effortlessly seaward.
+He saw Donna Troy, the erstwhile Wonder Girl, lift a mobile alien tank over her head and launch it effortlessly seaward.
 Cyborg blasted the sturdy Khunds with white sound until even they fell.
 The quick-changing Changeling darted from moth to elephant as he crashed down on milling troopers from a dozen odd worlds.